 - Provider of products to different companies involved in highly regulated industries.

-- The bulk of their sales come from utility poles for power companies and railroad ties for railroad companies, among others.
+- Most of their sales come from utility poles for power companies and railroad ties for railroad companies.

 - Their products are frequently used in developing new infrastructures together with necessary routine maintenance.